-In 2018, the city underwent a citywide restructuring moving the code enforcement position from the public works department to the City police department.
-This resulted in an increase in the total number of sworn law enforcement officers in the LPD.
+In 2018, the city underwent a citywide restructuring moving the code enforcement position from the public works department to the police department.
+This resulted in an increase in the total number of sworn law enforcement officers in the LPD to 15.
 The position was filled with an existing officer and proved very successful.
-Unfortunately, that officer resigned from the LPD and the position remained unfilled as we attempt to hire someone to fill that vacancy.
-The position is responsible for ensuring the city code compliance.
-This includes the 2-hour parking downtown, abandoned vehicles, trailers parked over the time allotment, blight, overgrown weeds, snow removal, along with other city codes.
+The position is responsible for ensuring the city code compliance, which includes the 2-hour parking downtown, abandoned vehicles, trailers parked over the time allotment, blight, overgrown weeds, snow removal, along with other city codes.
+In 2020, we successfully were able to assign an office to this position full time.